MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 #### Cluster state and metadata transactions

-ADE relies heavily on the Azure Blob service as a durable, highly available storage both for the data shards and for the cluster metadata.
+Azure Data Explorer relies heavily on the Azure Blob service as a durable, highly available storage both for the data shards and for the cluster metadata.
 Each data shard has a unique ID and is represented by a number of blobs in the storage (we describe the shard format in a later section).
 A database maintains a list of available storage containers (storage account URI + container name), configured by the database administrator.

 Each data shard resides in one of those containers.
 A table definition holds a list of references to its data shards (i.e. list of shard IDs), along with the corresponding storage containers.
 Therefore, data shards are spread across multiple storage accounts and containers, balancing the load on the Blob service and allowing for efficient manipulations on a group of shards at the container level.